egel/dotfiles/configuration/README.md

 | ---- | ----------- |

 > [!WARNING]
 > I do not anymore actively plan to work/enhance my vim configuration.
-I switched to nvim as daily driver.
+I switched to nvim as a daily driver.

 ## nvm